ObEngine/ObEngine/README.md

-# Melting Saga Engine
+# ÖbEngine

-## What the hell is Melting Saga Engine ?
+## What the hell is ÖbEngine ?
-Melting Saga Engine (MSE is shorter) is a 2D Game Engine made on the top of SFML !
+ÖbEngine (ÖbE is shorter) is a 2D Game Engine made on the top of SFML !

 ## What do I need to build it ?
 You will need several libs :